Accenture/generator-mario/README.md

 ## Task Runner

-The Marionette generator uses Grunt as its task runner by default.
-Project skeleton generated by invoking `yo aowp-marionette` contains a pre-configured *Gruntfile* with several stages.
+The Marionette generator offers you Grunt and Gulp.
+Project skeleton generated by invoking `yo aowp-marionette` contains a pre-configured *Gruntfile* or *Gulpfile* (depending on your choice) with several stages.
+The Webpack option utilizes Grunt as its task runner and delegates most of the tasks to Webpack.
 Those are listed below:

 - *serve* (launches http-server, opens browser and setups live reload for development)
 - *test* (run a pre-configured karma runner)
 - *beautify* (beautifies the code and checks for jscs and jshint errors)
-- *verify* (checks for formating, jscs and jshint errors )
+- *verify* (checks for formatting, jscs and jshint errors)
 - *analyze* (checks only for jscs and jshint errors)
 - *build* (builds the project into a dist/ folder)

+## ECMAScript 2015(6)

+The Marionette generator has option to build your project skeleton with ECMAScript 2015(6) by choosing Grunt as your Task Runner.
+Gulp and Webpack don't have this option for now.
+Every configuration file in skeleton is adjusted so you are free to use it with no worries.
+Besides skeleton every sub-generator can generate component in ES6 version.
+For this purpose it's using Babel transpiler.

 ## A Simple Example